DeeJack/NovelReview/README.md

 - [ ] Add HTTPS
 - [ ] Add an animation when loading edit page to prevent user from clicking other stuff.
+- [ ] Add password request for modifications, to prevent unwanted requests.

 ## Prerequisites